Guides

 Answer

-Two JBL 305P MkII for ~$320 is the cheapest pair that doesn't feel like a compromise.
+Two JBL 305P MkII is the cheapest pair that doesn't feel like a compromise.

 Three real reference pairs under $500 — bedroom producer to entry-pro.
 What you get, what you give up, and the pair most people should start with.